aboutcode-org/aboutcode/docs/source/scancode-toolkit/tutorials/how_to_run_a_scan.rst

 #.
 The Basic Scan options, i.e. ``-c``, ``-l``, ``-p``, ``-e``, ``-u``, and ``-i`` are to be
    decided, according to your requirements.
-If you do not need one specific type of information (say, licences), consider removing it, because more things you scan for, longer it will take for the scan to complete.
+If you do not need one specific type of information (say, licenses), consider removing it, because the more things you scan for, longer it will take for the scan to complete.

 ..
 Note::

-    You have to select these options expilicitly, as they are not default anymore from versions 3.x, unlike earlier versions having ``-clp`` as default.
+    You have to select these options explicitly, as they are not default anymore from versions 3.x, unlike earlier versions having ``-clp`` as default.

-#. ``--license-score INTEGER`` is to be set if licence matching accuracy is desired (Default is 0,
+#. ``--license-score INTEGER`` is to be set if license matching accuracy is desired (Default is 0,
    and increasing this means a more accurate match).
-Also using ``--license-text`` includes the matched text to the result.
+Also, using ``--license-text`` includes the matched text to the result.

 #. ``-n INTEGER`` option can be used to speed up the scan using multiple parallel processes.